sabberworm/jStarbox/Readme.md

 But there are some great things about it: it is quite small, does not produce massive amounts of inline styles and is mostly compatible with existing css for the Prototype Starbox.

 ## Usage
 Have an empty element ready.
-Include the js and css files and you’re good to go.
+Include the js and css files and you’re good to go:

+	starbox.starbox({
+		average: 0.42,
+		changeable: 'once',
+		autoUpdateValue: true,
+		ghosting: true
+	});

 ## Theming